mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ![Confusion matrix showing the performance of models in predicting big versus little endianness on the ISADetect-CpuRec suite.
 The percentages represent the mean prediction accuracy across all models for each endianness classification. \label{fig:cm-isadetect-cpurec-endianness}](./images/results/confusion-cpurecall-endianness-all-models.svg){ width=300px }

 \autoref{fig:cpurec-endianness-by-model} aggregates the results across \acp{ISA}.
-We observe that the three embedding models perform the best, and the performance difference between them are down to margin of error.
-However, it appears that the larger ResNet50-E model achieves more consistent results across runs.
+We observe that the three embedding models perform the best, and the performance differences between the three embedding models are down to margin of error.

 \autoref{fig:cpurec-endianness-by-isa} aggregates results across the different models.
 Again, we observe that some architectures provide consistent performance across the models, while others exhibit extremely high variance across the different model architectures and seeds.
+The mean accuracy ranges from close to 0% for `ARC32eb` to 100% for `ARM64`, `PPCel`, and `PPCeb`.

 \autoref{fig:cm-isadetect-cpurec-endianness} aggregates the results across \acp{ISA} and models, and shows the confusion matrix.
 We see that the models are significantly biased towards predicting big-endian.